 Alexander Omondi Imbo works in the field of wildlife and environmental conservation and management in Kenya and is currently pursuing his PhD studies at IHE- Delft.
 His research interests are on biodiversity and environmental management, community livelihoods and development, and climate change resilience building.
-For his PhD, he is conducting research on the institutional and others factors shaping access to natural resources in community based conservation (CBC).
+His PhD reserach aims at understanding the conditions for effective community-based conservation.
 He also holds a Bachelor of Arts degree in Sociology from Kenyatta University in Nairobi- Kenya, and a Master of Science degree in Sustainability, Development and Peace from United Nations University (UNU) in Tokyo- Japan.
 His Masters thesis focused on land grievances in Kenya and explored alternative land reform processes for sustainable solutions.